abdullahoguk/py-notes/py4.md

 print "Keys are ", oDict.keys()
 print "Values are ", oDict.values()

-print oDict.get(16,"This element is not exist") print oDict.get("05","This element is not exist")
+print oDict.get(16,"This element do not exist") print oDict.get("05","This element do not exist")
 ```